-Evaluation of the basal media, media additives, growth factors, antifoam, cryoprotectant and cleaning agents used during the production process indicates there are no safety concerns from exposure to these substances from consumption of Vow harvested cells.
+Evaluation of the basal media, media additives, growth factors, antifoam, cryoprotectant and cleaning agents used during the production process indicates there are no safety concerns from exposure to these substances from consumption of Vow harvested cultured quail cells.
 Barley proteins may be present in the harvested cells, but gluten levels are below the limit of detection.

-Adherence to a HACCP-based food safety system underpinned by GCCP/GMP/GHP that has correctly and accurately identified control points or critical control points is important in reducing the microbiological risk for cell cultured food production.
+Adherence to a HACCP-based food safety system underpinned by good practices that accurately identified critical controls is important in reducing the microbiological risk for cell-cultured food production.